 Establishing Desired Actions

 When considering a transaction on a non e-commerce site we firstly consider what is the most useful method of communication; is it a phone call, or form to be filled out on the site, or maybe just a linked email.
 Secondly, we should consider which action is most likely to satisfy the user so that they have made the appropriate contact in order to get their needs met for the next stage of the interaction.
-Consider if the action that is required is time critical (for example a dentist), we should probably push the user to a phone call, however for more complex purchases it is probably to allow the user to request a call back by filling out a form on the website, possibly including the ability to specify a particular time and day the is convenient to them.
+Consider if the action that is required is time critical (for example a dentist), we should probably push the user to a phone call, however for more complex purchases it is probably to allow the user to request a call back by filling out a form on the website, possibly including the ability to specify a particular time and day that is convenient to them.
 The use of forms can be extra useful in these cases because they allow for the ability to collect extra information from the customer which then allows for a better quality conversation when the call back is made.

 Now that we have established the desired contact outcomes, we need to establish what kind of information the customer might need to make the desired action.
 We can now break down the information the customer needs into some main categories; Price, Options, Reliability, and Convenience or P.O.R.C for short.